abe33/spectacular/docs/index.md

   <tr>
     <td>`phantomjs`</td>
-    <td>Assuming you have PhantomJS installed, it will starts a server and run the test on PhantomJS.</td>
+    <td>Assuming you have PhantomJS installed, it starts a server and run the test on PhantomJS.</td>
   </tr>

   <tr>
     <td>`slimerjs`</td>
-    <td>Assuming you have SlimerJS installed, it will starts a server and run the test on SlimerJS.</td>
+    <td>Assuming you have SlimerJS installed, it starts a server and run the test on SlimerJS.</td>
   </tr>
 </table>